-He is currently working as the Cinematographer for COLONIES IN CONFLICT: a feature length documentary film under the direction of Ms. Rajani Mani (Elephant Corridor Films).
-A story from the tropics that turns the mirror to the plight of India’s wild honeybees as they navigate through the fast-changing environment that is bringing them face to face with the possibility of mass annihilation.
+He worked as the Director of photography for COLONIES IN CONFLICT: a feature length documentary film under the direction of Ms. Rajani Mani (Elephant Corridor Films).
+A story from India that turns the mirror to the plight of India’s wild honeybees as they navigate through the fast-changing environment that is bringing them face to face with the possibility of mass annihilation.

 In 2020, in the middle of the worldwide lockdown due to the COVID-19 pandemic, he collaborated with Vandana Menon on a short film for CoVisions.
 CoVisions was a collection of shorts from 5 continents that documented their experiences of the pandemic and the subsequent lockdown.

 Between 2017-19, he worked for Srishti Films: a production house in the Srishti Institute of Art, Design and Technology, Bangalore, At Srishti Films he was part of the filming and post production crew for the Vikalp Sangam Series: a series of films on alternative initiatives in India.

 He also worked on two films commissioned by ATREE on the affect of the invasive species Prosopis Juliflora in the Banni Grasslands in Kutch, Gujarat.
 The films focus on livelihoods, ecology and environment.